Is It Safe to Travel to Mexico in 2026? Honest Safety Guide

 Business Travel Quick Reference

-5. US State Department Advisory: What It Actually Says
+5. What Does the US State Department Advisory Actually Say?

 Colima, Guerrero, Michoacan, Sinaloa, Tamaulipas, Zacatecas.
 The State Department advises no travel to these states due to crime and kidnapping.
 US government employees are generally prohibited from traveling to these areas.